ashnasbot/roles-bot/README.md

   $rbdel <id>  Remove a rule
   $rblist  List the current rules in this guild.
 ```

+# Privacy
+This bot accesses Member information such as usernames and assigned roles, this is privlidged information and should be handled with care.
+This information is used only to assign bots but will be stored in the logs.
+Only the Rules and thus role-names are stored in this applications database.
+Be careful who you give access to the bot logs.

 # Issues/Notes
 - Reconnection logic hasn't been robustly tested